shivang1305/netflixgpt/README.md

 - Get data from TMDB now playing movies list API
 - Browse Page which contains of movie title and movie background comps
 - Movie trailer API called from TMDB and filetered the result for the trailer of movie.
+- Main Container UI design
+- Trailer autoplay feature is added from the youtube embedded